bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

 The [ROS2 example](inverse_kinematics/send_inverse_kinematics_requests.py) is closely related to the [Spot SDK example](https://github.com/boston-dynamics/spot-sdk/blob/master/python/examples/inverse_kinematics/reachability.py) which is documented [here](https://dev.bostondynamics.com/python/examples/inverse_kinematics/readme).

 The ROS2 example publishes realtime TFs to RViz instead of plotting the result.
-It also executes some additional steps like undocking the robot, moving it to a specified location, and docking it back.

 The first substantive lines of the original code are: